Writing your doctoral thesis

 If you plan to integrate articles that have already been published or that have been accepted by a journal into your doctoral thesis, please read through the information provided on the website of the Doctoral Administration Office in the paragraph "Cumulative doctoral thesis".

-If you no longer have a nethz account to submit your doctoral thesis, please contact us to receive a guest account.
+If you no longer have an ETH user account to submit your doctoral thesis, please contact us to receive a guest account.